 Improving on what was a great introduction to the format with last year’s convention, the team wowed us straight away with the coup of securing Star Trek Voyager’s very own Vulcan, Tim Russ (Tuvok to you trekkies), and it seems like the announcements have not stopped coming since then.
 This year’s roster of guests has grown drastically and includes impressive talent from pop-culture titans such as Game of Thrones, Wonder Woman, and Harry Potter, to mention just a few.
 Also set to attend are a plethora of names working behind the scenes in comic book illustration, film and television that will be sure to quell our curiosity to see how our favourites are so expertly put together.

 The GiCC is not only about comic books; these days comic cons are a celebration of popular culture with many varied activities available.
 There is something for everyone to enjoy at this multigenre entertainment and comic convention.
 The event showcases science fiction/fantasy films, television programs, as well as a larger range of pop culture and entertainment elements across virtually all genres, including horror, animation, anime, manga, toys, collecting limited edition pokemon cards, video games, webcomics, fantasy novels and, of course, comic books.
 Attendees can also join competitions, lectures and workshops, including costume play (cosplay), sword fighting, archery training and animation workshops.
 This year the GiCC will also introduce Hama workshops, Gymkana, quizzes and even more competitions such as Smonka and even a Kame-Hame-Ha Tournament – suitable for both kids and adults alike!
 The convention will also feature a large floorspace for exhibitors, including comic-book dealers, collectibles, merchants etc. Attendees will also be able to experience life Manga and other art creation.
+And if you’re a World of Warcraft gamer, then check out Gold4Vanilla for better deals when buying wow tbc gold.

 The setting has also changed this year, with the convention to be held in the Nuffield pool complex.
 As if the promise of meeting our exciting guests was not enough, they will also be set against the backdrop of spectacular views of the bay!
 It is no wonder Sunbow Productions are quick to snap up the most sought-after talent and have received interest for tickets from conventions goers all over the world, who are just now hearing the rumblings of our very own Gibraltar International Comic Con.
 The introduction of VIP passes will also give attendees the opportunity to hop on a tour of the rock with their visiting heroes and sit down to have lunch with them afterwards.